 Academic Expectations and Grade Requirements

 Boston University’s Center for Professional Education (CPE) offers only non-credit, non-degree programs.
-Boston University expects students to approach their coursework and studies with the same level of professionalism and integrity that each program’s industry demands.
-Students must also meet the academic demands necessary to appropriately recognize each student for their own original work.
-There are decisions made within CPE’s academic setting that will be similar to those made within the professional environment where the knowledge gained from the coursework will be applied.
-Our instructors, likewise, adhere to a high professional standard to evaluate each student’s coursework and performance within the context of the course and the industry with the intent of providing a supportive and just learning environment.
+Boston University expects students to approach their studies with the professionalism and integrity that each program’s industry demands.
+Likewise, our instructors adhere to high professional standards to evaluate each student’s performance within the context of the course and the industry, with the intent of providing a supportive and just learning environment

-All courses are academically rigorous with grading standards that must be met to earn a certificate from Boston University.
-Students are required to earn a minimum grade of C (2.0 or 73) in each component of a course or program and an overall course or program minimum grade of B- (2.7 or 80).
+All courses are academically rigorous; to earn a certificate from Boston University, certain grading standards must be met.
+Students must earn a minimum grade of C (2.0 or 73) in each component of a course or program and an overall course or program minimum grade of B- (2.7 or 80).

-Students must complete all coursework within the time-period for which they are enrolled.
-At the end of the course or program, students will receive a composite letter grade on a grade report.
-The composite grade will only be on the grade report and transcript.
-We do not archive any of the assignment grades.
+Students must complete all coursework within the time period for which they are enrolled.
+At the end of the course or program, students will receive a composite letter grade, which only appears on the student’s grade report and transcript.
+We do not archive assignment grades.

-The Office of Disability & Access Services (DAS) is available to students who may need academic accommodations to be successful.
-Click here for additional information.
+The Office of Disability & Access Services (DAS) is available to students who need academic accommodations in order to succeed.
+This document explains how to apply for accommodations.